Guide on Taking Social Security: 62 vs. 67 vs. 70

 How much will my Social Security benefits be?

-Your annual Social Security statement lists your projected benefits between age 62 to 70, assuming you continue to work and earn about the same amount through those ages.
+Your annual Social Security statement lists your projected monthly benefits between age 62 to 70, assuming you continue to work and earn about the same amount through those ages.
 You can request a copy of your annual statement or view it online on the Social Security Administration (SSA) portal.

-Your annual Social Security statement lists your projected benefits between age 62 to 70, assuming you continue to work and earn about the same amount through those ages.
+Your annual Social Security statement lists your projected monthly benefits between age 62 to 70, assuming you continue to work and earn about the same amount through those ages.
 You can request a copy of your annual statement or view it online on the Social Security Administration (SSA) portal.

 Effect of taking retirement benefits early (DOB: January 2, 1960)